This section explains how to install, license and remove the Easysoft ODBC-ODBC Bridge (OOB) on supported Windows, Mac OS X and Unix platforms.

 To grant group access to the Web Administrator, you may wish to create a specific "Administrator" user.

-To allow anyone to have access to the Web Administrator, leave the Username field blank or click to clear Enable Admin User to remove the requirement to log in.
+To allow anyone to have access to the Web Administrator, leave the Username field blank to remove the requirement to log in.

-In the Initial Security mode section, the default value, Initially open, will allow any OOB client to access the OOB Server.
+The default value will allow any user to access the OOB Server.

 This should be removed after installation and the clients that require access to the OOB Server specified individually (see The Security Screen).

-By default, the install program starts the Easysoft License Manager (documented in the Licensing Guide), because you cannot use the OOB Server until a license is obtained.
+The install program starts the Easysoft License Manager (explained fully in the Licensing Guide), because you cannot use the OOB Server until a license is obtained.

 The following types of license are available: